Simtronics Corporation - Innovative OTS solutions for the Process Industries

 Note that LIC-002 indicates 100% when the water/oil interface level in the separation compartment is at the height of the separation baffle.
 If the interface level goes higher than 100%, water will flow over the separation baffle and mix with oil on the collection side.
 In this situation, an additional load of water will be placed on the downstream separator.

 The separation of water out of the oil is not complete as it takes a very long residence time in the separation compartment for this to occur and also because there is agitation of the liquid phases due to the high rate of initial gas separation in the Three Phase Separator.
 Larger droplets of water will coalesce and fall to the bottom of the separation compartment more easily than smaller droplets.
 Given the residence time of oil and water in the separation compartment, small droplets of water will be contained in the crude oil in the collection compartment.
-Most of this water will be separated in the downstream separators.
+Most of this water will be separated in downstream separators.

 Gas that is flashed and desorbed from the crude oil is collected in the vapor space of the Three Phase Separator and flows to the opposite end.
 The residence time that allows water to separate from the oil also allows entrained gas in the oil to desorb from the oil.